Coffee Drink

 - Serving size: Serve in small cups (50-70 ml).
 Larger servings dilute the intensity.

-- Heat: Cafézinho should be served piping hot.
-Preheat cups with hot water to maintain temperature.",
+- Heat: Cafezinho should be served piping hot.
+Preheat cups with hot water to maintain temperature.

-History And Culture
+History and Culture

-Cafézinho is a symbol of Brazilian hospitality.
+Cafezinho is a symbol of Brazilian hospitality.
 It is traditionally brewed with dark-roast coffee and sugar, then strained through a cloth filter (coador) and served in small cups.
 Sugar is added directly to the water, which reduces bitterness and creates a sweet yet intense brew.
-Offering cafézinho to guests at home or in offices is a gesture of welcome and conversation.
-Unlike larger American coffee servings, cafézinho is about quality over quantity, a few sips of concentrated sweetness enjoyed throughout the day.",
+Offering cafezinho to guests at home or in offices is a gesture of welcome and conversation.
+Unlike larger American coffee servings, cafezinho is about quality over quantity, a few sips of concentrated sweetness enjoyed throughout the day.

 Editor's Take